symfony/symfony-docs/cookbook/assetic/asset_management.rst

 Adding a filter here doesn't mean it's being used - it just means that it's available to use (you'll use the filter below).

-For example to use the JavaScript YUI Compressor the following config should be added:
+For example to use the UglifyJS JavaScript minifier the following config should be added:

 .. configuration-block::